IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

     - The `-p` command maps the host port to the port in the container.
 Through virtual network, the port in the container may be fixed, When you run the container, you may assign a new port on the host dynamically.

 1. Access the application in the container.
-    - If you are running in a server, try `curl http://localhost:8080`.
+    - If you are running in a server, or the web terminal, try `curl http://localhost:8080`.
     - If you are running on a desktop, point your browser to `http://localhost:8080`
     - Also try port 8888

 1. Run another instance of the same image: `docker run --name hello2 -d -p 8081:8080 -p 8889:8888 openshift/hello-openshift`.
+Question: how does this compare to the time it takes to start a new virtual machine?

 1. Access the application in the new container the same way.
 However, use port `8081` and `8889` instead.

 1. Verify there are two containers running in the same host: `docker ps`: